 In review, Vanity Fair primarily covers culture, fashion, and current affairs.
 They occasionally report on politics with the use of very strong emotionally loaded words such as this: TRUMP LOSES HIS MIND IN 60-TWEET TIRADE AFTER FIREFIGHTERS ENDORSE BIDEN.
 This story is properly sourced to well-known media outlets such as the New York Times.
 Editorially, story selection almost always favor the left and they routinely report negatively on the right.

-Overall, we rate Vanity Fair Left Biased based on editorial positions that always favor the left and High for factual reporting due to proper sourcing and a clean fact check record.
-(10/18/2016) Updated (D. Van Zandt 5/11/2019)
+Overall, we rate Vanity Fair Left Biased based on editorial positions that always favor the left and Mostly Factual in reporting, rather than High, due to a failed fact check.
+(10/18/2016) Updated (D. Van Zandt 9/25/2019)